BurlingtonCodeAcademy/webdev-prework/CSS_grid.md

 > Like flexbox, grid only goes one level deep; children of *items* don't adhere to the same rules as the *items* themselves.

 ## Grid Line
 When a *grid* is defined, so are the *grid lines*.
-These lines are numbered by default to make placing *items* inside of their boundaries easy and explicity.
+These lines are numbered by default to make placing *items* inside of their boundaries easy and explicit.

 Say for example, we define a grid here: